White Pass Mountaineering Adventure

 What do i need to bring?

 Bring waterproof pants and a waterproof jacket.
 Sturdy hiking boots (ideally waterproof) are essential.
 Bring extra warm layers.
 Do not bring any cotton clothing.
 Bring a small day pack to carry water and snacks and extra clothing.
 Bring a wool hat and warm gloves.
 Bring an extra pair of socks (as your feet may get wet during the day).
-We will provide some trekking poles and gaiters (to keep snow out of you boots).
+We will provide trekking poles.
 We also have some extra warm layers if for any reason you don't have enough.
 Don't forget your passport.

 Use our online booking system to check availability: